ohmp/james-project/src/site/markdown/server/manage-cli.md

 Quotas are limitations on a group of mailboxes.
 They can limit the **size** or the **messages count** in a group of mailboxes.

-James groups by defaults mailboxes by user (but it can be overridden), and labels each groups with a quotaroot.
+James groups by defaults mailboxes by user (but it can be overridden), and labels each group with a quotaroot.

 To get the quotaroot a given mailbox belongs to: